Can Drugs or Cocaine Cause Deviated Septum?

 - Habitual cocaine or meth use.

 Repeated irritation to the cartilage and lining of the nose results in an increased risk of a deviated septum.
-This is why frequent cocaine or meth use through snorting can cause this type of injury.
+This is why frequent of certain drugs such as cocaine or meth use through snorting can cause this type of injury.

 Sometimes the condition may go away on its own—especially if drug use ceases right away.
 If not, continued use will just make the situation worse.
 If you are one of these individuals who continues cocaine or meth use, you may suffer from breathing problems or lose your ability to smell.
 It may become so severe that surgery is required.